Franz Neuhausen: Early life and inter-war years

-Neuhausen was born on 13 December 1887 in the town of Merzig in the Rhine Province of the German Empire.
+Franz Neuhausen was born on 13 December 1887 in the town of Merzig in the Rhine Province of the German Empire.
 Nothing is known of his family or life before World War I, and he was a pilot in the German Air Force during that war.
 In the inter-war period he reached the rank of Gruppenführer (major general) in the National Socialist Flyers Corps (Nationalsozialistisches Fliegerkorps, NSFK) which was a paramilitary Nazi Party organisation similar to the Sturmabteilung or SA.
 He was stationed in Belgrade from 1931 onwards, first as the manager of the German Transportation Office, then as the official representative or party attache (Landesgruppenleiter) of the Nazi Party in the Kingdom of Yugoslavia, and finally as the German consul-general, with the rank of Consul-General Major of the Luftwaffe.
 It is likely that he fulfilled both political and economic intelligence work in Yugoslavia throughout the 1930s.
 He had effective networks in both government and political circles and kept himself well informed about political and economic conditions, becoming a wealthy industrialist in the process.
 With the assistance of his close friend Reichsmarshall Hermann Göring he obtained shares in a range of mining and metal industries through dubious transactions.
 As a result of such deals, Neuhausen was arrested by the Gestapo several times but Göring interceded on his behalf on each occasion to ensure that the serious charges were downgraded.
 In return, Neuhausen provided Göring with foreign currency, and when he attended the Reichsmarshalls birthday party each year he gave Göring a 30 lb bar of gold or silver.
 Göring used this money to amass a huge collection of artworks and jewelry at his country estate, Carinhall.
 As consul-general, Neuhausen negotiated the purchase of the huge Bor copper mines from the defeated French in 1940, and subsequently became chairman of the board of the new German company that operated the mines, Bor Kupferbergwerke und Hütten A.G. in Belgrade.